tlaplus-community/tree-sitter-tlaplus/README.md

 It is also fast enough to re-parse the file on every keystroke.
 You can take the parser for a spin at https://tlaplus-community.github.io/tree-sitter-tlaplus/

-The most important files in this repo are `grammar.js` and `src/scanner.cc`.
+The most important files in this repo are `grammar.js` and `src/scanner.c`.
 The former is the source of truth for parser code generation and the latter contains logic for parsing the context-sensitive parts of TLA⁺ like nested proofs and conjunction/disjunction lists.
-This grammar is published as both a [Rust crate](https://crates.io/crates/tree-sitter-tlaplus) and [Node.js package](https://www.npmjs.com/package/@tlaplus/tree-sitter-tlaplus), although most tree-sitter grammar consumers download this repo directly.
+This grammar is published as a [Rust crate](https://crates.io/crates/tree-sitter-tlaplus), [Node.js package](https://www.npmjs.com/package/@tlaplus/tree-sitter-tlaplus), and [Python package](https://pypi.org/project/tree-sitter-tlaplus).
+You can see examples of how to consume these packages [here](test/consumers).
-A WASM build is included in the Node.js package and attached to the releases in this repo.
+A WASM build is also included in the Node.js package and attached to the releases in this repo.

 A blog post detailing the development process of this parser can be found [here](https://ahelwer.ca/post/2023-01-11-tree-sitter-tlaplus/).
 This repo is [mirrored on sourcehut](https://git.sr.ht/~ahelwer/tree-sitter-tlaplus).